mathcodes/mathcodes/README.md

 🙋🏻&nbsp;&nbsp;...open to questions and thoughts about `coding`, `web development`, `networking`, `job opportunities` or whatever you have on your mind!!!

 😁 About me: I made the dive into the tech industry after being in education for 11+ years.
 I tutor junior devs basic MERN Stack and Python and pickup the odd freelance gig.
 I love providing visual content to the community covering what I'm currently learning and how it makes sense to ME, which could be how YOU understand it as well.
-I've always been a team player and will forever enjoy being a musician ([live](https://www.youtube.com/results?search_query=Baffle+%40+2nd+Wind+12.1.17) and in the [studio](https://soundcloud.com/jonchristie)), surfer, and of course, both a teacher and a learner.
+I've always been a team player and will forever enjoy being a musician ([live](https://www.youtube.com/results?search_query=Baffle+%40+2nd+Wind+12.1.17) and in the [studio](https://soundcloud.com/jonchristie)), a surfer, and of course, both a teacher and a learner.

 ### My github stats